PoliceRewired/emergency-recorder/README.md

 - [x] Displays a persistent notification to assure the user that the service will respond to outgoing calls.
 - [x] App is resilient against shutdowns initiated by the OS (for whatever reason).
 - [x] App launches automatically when the device starts up.

-Receive outgoing calls

-- [x] App registers with Android to receive information about outgoing calls.
-- [x] Outgoing calls that initiate an action in the app are recorded in the app's internal database.
+- [ ] Displays an unobtrusive floating button which the user can use to open the camera bubble.

 Bubble camera

-- [x] App can launch the camera preview in an overlay ("camera bubble"), in response to a phone call.
+- [x] App can launch the camera preview in an overlay ("camera bubble").
 - [x] User can take photos using the overlay.
 - [x] The new photo appears in the user's phone gallery immediately.
 - [x] User can take a burst of photos using the overlay.